-If you've been stocking up on smart home kit, you've probably noticed a Z-Wave logo on many of the boxes of your connected kit.
-And, chances are, you've wondered to yourself, "What is Z-Wave?".
+If you've been stocking up on top smart home kit, you've probably noticed a Z-Wave logo on many of the boxes of your connected devices.
+And chances are, you've wondered to yourself, "What is Z-Wave?"

-If that's the case then you've come to the right place.
-Here, we'll explain exactly what Z-Wave is, why it matters, and what you need to know in terms of your smart home setup.
+If that's the case, you've come to the right place.
+Here, we'll explain exactly what Z-Wave is, why it matters and what you need to know in terms of your smart home setup.

 So, what exactly is Z-Wave?

-Z-Wave was born out an idea by Danish company Zensys of a more simpler, and less expensive, alternative to Zigbee.
-Zigbee and Z-Wave are wireless protocols that essentially focus on connectivity within the smart home.
+Z-Wave was born from an idea by Danish company Zensys in 1999, it came to the US in 2002.
+Z-Wave, like Zigbee, is wireless protocols that essentially focus on connectivity within the smart home.

 Hold up: What is Zigbee?